Peacock: Everything to know about NBC's streaming app

 For now, NBC's shows will keep streaming on Hulu.

-NBC was a partner in Hulu for years.
-But last year, NBCUniversal and Comcast struck a deal with Disney to give Disney full Hulu control.
+NBC was a partner in Hulu for years, but only recently, NBCUniversal-owner Comcast struck a deal with Disney to give Disney full Hulu control.
 That deal included terms that essentially allow NBC to have programming stream both on Hulu and on Peacock at the same time.

 NBCUniversal can start pulling its programming off Hulu starting next year, and by 2022 it has the right (but not the obligation) to cancel most of its content-licensing agreements with Hulu, Variety reported.